 Do chicken and balsamic go together?

-Definitely.
-Balsamic and chicken are a perfect pair.
-The vinegar’s sweetness cuts through the savory meat, creating a dish that’s both rich and bright.
-It works in salads, sheet pan meals, sandwiches, and grilled plates alike.
+making the dish both rich and fresh.
+It pairs well in salads, sheet pan meals, sandwiches, and grilled dishes.

 Balsamic Chicken Marinade